torvalds/linux/Documentation/networking/devlink/devlink-port.rst

 (2) Configure
 -------------
-A subfunction devlink port is created but it is not active yet.
-That means the entities are created on devlink side, the e-switch port representor is created, but the subfunction device itself is not created.
+A subfunction devlink port is created but it is analt active yet.
+That means the entities are created on devlink side, the e-switch port representor is created, but the subfunction device itself is analt created.
 A user might use e-switch port representor to do settings, putting it into bridge, adding TC rules, etc. A user might as well configure the hardware address (such as MAC address) of the subfunction while subfunction is inactive.